 AIR TRANSPORT: The Albuquerque International Sunport is located on the southern edge of the city and can be accessed by local transit Route 50 (Downtown-Airport), Uber, and Lyft.

-INTERCITY TRAIN AND BUS TRANSPORT: Amtrak’s Southwest Chief has daily departures to Chicago and Los Angles from Downtown’s Alvarado Transportation Center, located near Central Avenue/Route 66 (map).
+INTERCITY TRAIN AND BUS TRANSPORT: Amtrak’s Southwest Chief has daily departures to Chicago and Los Angeles from Downtown’s Alvarado Transportation Center, located near Central Avenue/Route 66 (map).
 Greyhound is located in the same complex and has daily departures to all neighboring states.

 LOCAL TRANSIT: Bus service can be hit-and-miss in Albuquerque, but Central Avenue/Route 66, a prominent east-west corridor that traverses Old Town, Downtown, and the university district, has the most frequent service and it runs fairly late.
 Look for Routes 66, 766, and 777, the latter two of which are part of Albuquerque Rapid Transit (ART), which offers easy roll-on bicycle boarding as well.
 If need be, there’s always Uber or Lyft.